sirisian/ecmascript-types/typerecords.md

 I don't have a 'kind' applied to records.
 Should functions, classes, etc have a kind?
 Often their properties infer their kind.
 Is this sufficient?

 Operators to check extends true or false between two type records?

+If you add a new overload to a function dynamically, then previous type records would no longer match the new one.
+In practice what problems would this cause?

+## Other Notes

+### Getting parameter order or other metadata about functions?

+I'm thinking that there would be a ```type.info``` operator that returns a more verbose reflection of the current type definition.
+This would include all the overloads including their default values or references to their initializers.
+This would not be a record.
+It could also include serialization information.